dotnet/orleans/Orleans-Streams/Streams-Programming-APIs.md

 By default Orleans Streaming is targeted to support a large number of relatively small streams, each is processed by one or more statefull grains.
 Collectively, the processing of all the streams together is sharded among a large number of regular (statefull) grains.
 The application code controls this sharding by assigning stream ids, grain ids and explicitly subscribing. **The goal is sharded statefull processing**.

 However, there is also an interesting scenario of **automatically scaled-out stateless processing**.
-In this scenario application has a small number (or even one) large stream and the goal is stateless processing.
+In this scenario application has a small number of streams (or even one large stream) and the goal is stateless processing.
 For example, a global stream of all messages for all events and the processing involving some kind of decoding/deciphering and potentially forwarding them for further statefull processing into another set of streams.
-The stateless scaled-out stream processing can be suppported in Orleans via `StatelessWorker` grains.
+The stateless scaled-out stream processing can be supported in Orleans via `StatelessWorker` grains.

+**Current Status of Stateless Automatically Scaled-Out Processing:**
 This is currently not implemented (due to priority constrains).
-An attempt to subscribe to a stream from a `StatelessWorker` grains will result in undefined behavior.
+An attempt to subscribe to a stream from a `StatelessWorker` grain will result in undefined behavior.
 [We are currently considering to support this option](https://github.com/dotnet/orleans/issues/433).

 ### Grains and Orleans clients